David Hill (businessman)

-David Hill (born 20 June 1946) is an English-born Australian business leader and author.
+David Hill (born 1946) is an English-born Australian business leader and author.
+He is best known for his role as chairman and managing director of the Australian Broadcasting Corporation (ABC) from 1987 to 1995.
+He has also been head of Soccer Australia and chair of Sydney Water.
+He stood as a Labor candidate in the 1998 federal election, but was not elected.

-Background and early career
+Early life and education

-Born out of wedlock in Eastbourne in 1946, into an impoverished family of four boys, Hill and his twin brother spent time in Barnardo's children's home in Barkingside.
+Born out of wedlock in Eastbourne in 1946, into an impoverished family of four boys, David Hill and his twin brother spent time in Barnardo's children's home in Barkingside.

 I can only remember it as traumatic.
 The idea of nurturing and care and affection and love just didn't enter the equation back in those days.
 I can remember Mum gave us some coloured writing paper so we could write to her.
 I remember the other kids stealing our paper, humiliating us, tearing it up and running away.
 It was only much later I realised a lot of this cruelty was that most of them didn't have anybody to write to.